Jakob-Peters/Project-WebAdView/WebAdView documentation.md

 - Custom targeting parameters can be added as needed but require configuration by STEP Network within Google Ad Manager before production deployment
 - Container frame sizes are for UI layout stability only
 - Actual ad content dimensions are controlled by STEP Network's Yield Manager

-This documentation provides a complete guide to implementing and optimizing the WebAdView system with STEP Network integration.
-Always coordinate with STEP Network for ad unit IDs, targeting parameters, and expected ad behavior before implementation.